Donate

 Worsening symptoms of anxiety or depression.
 Rather than helping to alleviate negative feelings and boost your mood, you feel more anxious, depressed, or lonely after using social media.

-How to change your social media use
+How to safely use social media

-Step 1: Reduce time online
+Tip 1: Reduce time online

 While 30 minutes a day may not be a realistic target for many of us—let alone a full “social media detox”— we can still benefit from reducing the amount of time we spend on social media.
-For most of us, that means reducing how much we use our smartphones.
-The following tips can help:

 1. Use an app to track how much time you spend on social media each day.
 Then set a goal for how much you want to reduce it by.